Registration for RAB NSAC summerprograme 2024 below!

 · Climbing level: following in 4th degree terrain on Climbing shoes and in the possession of the OV-SP status.

-· Rope skill: binding in to glacier rope, belay using the Munter hitch (HMS), rappelling, rewoven figure-eight knot, direct binding, building pitches
+· Rope skill: binding in to glacier rope, belay using the Munter hitch (HMS), rappelling, rewoven figure-eight knot, direct binding in, building MP anchors.
+Please note that these are partly OV-MP techniques but we do not require a full MP status (however it is recommended).

 · Rescue techniques: Seilrolle-glacier, prusik ascend, tie-off half clove hitch, Münchhausen technique